 jku.at/kt, opens an external URL in a new window

 Upper Austria is Austria's leading state in regard to the plastics industry.
 We generate 50% of the turnover in the national plastics industry.
-Over ten leading international companies have located their main and/or research headquarters here.
-Austrian and international companies and research institutions work together with faculty members at the JKU's institutes for polymer engineering to jointly conduct research, creating a vibrant, exciting, and innovative environment.
+Over ten leading international companies have their main and/or research headquarters located here.
+Austrian companies, international companies, and research institutions work together with faculty members at the JKU's institutes for Polymer Engineering to jointly conduct research, creating a vibrant, exciting, and innovative environment.

-In the area of education and research, you will experience the cutting-edge technology that is applied at the JKU.
-This begins with lightweight construction and is demonstrated above all in cross-disciplinary activities in the area of the circular economy of plastics.
+In the area of education and research, you will experience the cutting-edge technology applied at the JKU, beginning with lightweight construction and demonstrated as part of cross-disciplinary activities in the area of a circular economy of plastics.

-In general, a basic interest in engineering and technology would be good.
+In general, you should have a basic interest in engineering and technology.
 Prospective students do not need any specific educational background aside from general university entrance qualifications.
-The program begins with broad, base-knowledge course designed to teach the basics of engineering sciences.
+The program begins with broad, base-knowledge courses designed to teach foundations in engineering sciences.
 Hands-on courses ensure students can apply what they have learned to real-world practices.

 Do you need help registering or do you have questions about the program?
 Contact the JKU's Office of Student Information and Academic Advising (SIBS)!